 ‘Deserts’ among the lakes

 New York Mills sits in the eastern half of Otter Tail County, a sprawling region of popular fishing lakes and resort towns in western Minnesota.
 The biggest city in the county is Fergus Falls, which has a population of about 13,000.

-, a Washington, D.C.-based think tank, released a study that highlighted “child care deserts” across the United States – neighborhoods or communities where children under the age of 5 have no access to day care or where there are more than three times as many children as available licensed day care seats.
+In August, the Center for American Progress, a Washington, D.C.-based think tank, released a study that highlighted “child care deserts” across the United States – neighborhoods or communities where children under the age of 5 have no access to day care or where there are more than three times as many children as available licensed day care seats.

 Left to right: Mark Hanson, economic development director for New York Mills; Michelle Wilkowski, EHS child care operations director at the Mahube-Otwa Community Action Partnership; and Nicolas Leonard, director of economic development for Otter Tail County.

 The center, which analyzed the locations of licensed day care operators in 22 states that provided the data, found that 26 percent of Minnesotans live in such areas.
 Thirty-six percent of those people were African-American; 32 percent were Hispanic; and 24 percent were white.
 Urban areas had the highest percentage of child care deserts in Minnesota, followed by rural areas and then suburban areas.

 In Otter Tail County, the study found, about half of the residents live in child care deserts.

 Rasheed Malik, a policy analyst who co-authored the study, said the idea was to draw attention to a growing need; the initiative comes about a decade after a similar movement that highlighted “food deserts” – places where people have inadequate access to fresh vegetables and other food staples.